 These reimbursement policies cover the full value of the vehicle.
 In the event of a minor incident, you will be required to pay the hire car company in the first instance and reclaim the monies through your policy.
 Where the damage is greater and involves a larger payment, the claim may be settled directly between your CDW insurer and car hire firm.
 For this reason we recommend printing an additional copy of your policy document to lodge with the car hire firm and, if possible, check that they are happy to accept your insurance when you book the car hire.

 SLI is a top up policy designed to supplement any liability cover your car rental firm provides and is popular where customers view the rental firm's liability cover as insufficient.
 In many parts of the world this can be as low as US$25,000, which could leave the driver with a substantial personal bill if they were involved in a serious 'at fault' accident.
 As the "Supplementary" part of the name suggests, these policies expect you to have some 3rd party cover already that would cover minor claims or the first part of a major one.
-If your rental doesn't provide any 3rd party cover these policies may act as 'primary cover' but usually with a lower maximum claim limit, typically $250,000.
+If your rental doesn't provide any 3rd party cover some, but not all, may act as 'primary cover' but usually with a lower maximum claim limit, typically $250,000.
 For more details of the liability insurance levels that companies must provide see our guide on US and Canada CDW & SLI Limits.

 Policies available through MoneyMaxim also cover claims for glass, tyre and undercarriage damage, elements normally excluded from 'extra cover' policies from the car hire firms, and a real benefit for car hirers.
 Claims for these areas often exceed the amount for straightforward excess claims.